letsemploy/docs/docs/how/ojobpub-format.md

 !!! tip
     While not all properties are required for a valid file, we highly recommend you fill out as much metadata as possible.

-## 3. Validate

-To validate the JSON data format, we provide a [oJobPub JSON schema](https://github.com/ojobpub/schema) and an app [https://validator.ojobpub.org](https://validator.ojobpub.org) to help validate the data file.